-The Garmin MCP Server connects to Garmin Connect and provides access to your fitness and health data for Claude and other MCP-compatible clients.
-It allows you to query your fitness metrics, activities, sleep data, and more through natural language conversations.
+The Garmin MCP Server connects to Garmin Connect and exposes your fitness and health data to Claude and other MCP-compatible clients.
+It provides access to your activities, health metrics, and body composition data through a structured API that AI assistants can understand and interact with.

 uv sync